 We are committed to improving our practices to combat slavery and human trafficking.

 We are a provider of supported sheltered housing, residential care homes and care at home services for older people.
-We have over 1,200 (full time equivalent) employees and operate within the United Kingdom.
-We have an annual turnover of £48,100,000.
+We have about 200 (full time equivalent) employees and operate within the United Kingdom.
+We have an annual turnover of approximately £12,000,000.

-The Abbeyfield Society also acts as the representative body for over 140 independent member societies (in the United Kingdom and internationally) which have their own governance structures.
+Abbeyfield England, which we are affiliated to Society acts as the representative body for over 140 independent member societies (in the United Kingdom and internationally) which have their own governance structures.

 Our supply chains include food, consumables, utilities and agency workers.
 We also sub-contract labour through the acquisition of services relating to property construction and ongoing maintenance and repair.